On this page:

 Monitoring your symptoms

-- You will be unable to enter a CHSLD, RI‑RTF or RPA before the end of a period of isolation caused by close contact with a person who has COVID‑19.
+- You will be unable to enter a CHSLD, RI‑RTF (SAPA program) or RPA before the end of a period of isolation caused by close contact with a person who has COVID‑19.

 - Self-monitoring of symptoms is mandatory.
-Do not enter a CHSLD, RI‑RTF or RPA if any of the symptoms of COVID‑19 appear.
+Do not enter a CHSLD, RI‑RTF or RPA (SAPA program) if any of the symptoms of COVID‑19 appear.

-- If you would like to get tested for COVID‑19, you can ask the establishment to arrange for a test or take the necessary steps to get tested yourself.
+- If you would like to get tested for COVID-19, you can ask the establishment to arrange for a test.

-Upon entering a CHSLD, RI‑RTF or RPA, you will sign a register to facilitate research by public health staff on contacts in the event of a COVID‑19 outbreak.
+Upon entering a CHSLD, RI-RTF (SAPA program) or RPA, you will sign a register to facilitate research by public health staff on contacts in the event of a COVID-19 outbreak.

-You must take care of only one person at a time.
+You will visit only one person at a time.
 This is mandatory and no exceptions will be made in CHSLDs, especially when two residents share the same room.
-However, the directive may be adjusted in RPA and RI‑RTF facilities if two people in the same unit receive regular, significant support from the same informal caregiver.
+However, the directive may be adjusted in RPA and RI-RTF (SAPA program) facilities if two people in the same unit receive regular, significant support from the same informal caregiver.

 You must wear clean clothes when you go to the facility and change and wash your clothes when you get home (regular wash).